 Give your folder a name (e.g., “Sales & Promotions”), and click Create folder.

 To move a single campaign into a folder, click the overflow menu (three dots) for the campaign you want to move and select Move to folder from the drop-down menu.

 To move multiple campaigns into a folder at once, use the checkboxes on the left side of the page to select the campaigns you want to move, then click Move to folder in the purple bar at the top of the page.

-- Folders can only be used to group resources of the same type (you can’t add templates, campaigns, and workflows to the same folder).
-You’ll have a separate set of folders for your Templates, Campaigns, and Workflows pages.
+- Folders can only be used to group resources of the same type (you can’t add templates, campaigns, and journeys to the same folder).
+You’ll have a separate set of folders for your Templates, Campaigns, and Journeys pages.

 - You can nest folders up to 10 levels deep.

 - Folder names can be up to 150 characters.

 - When you search your campaigns list, the search results will include any folders that match your search terms.